envite-consulting/camunda-carbon-reductor/README.md

 # 📨Contact

-If you have any questions or ideas feel free to create an [issue](https://github.com/envite-consulting/carbonaware-process-automation/discussions/issues) or contact us via GitHub Discussions or [mail](mailto:carbon-reductor@envite.de).
+If you have any questions or ideas feel free to start a [discussion](https://github.com/envite-consulting/carbonaware-process-automation/discussions) or contact us via [mail](mailto:carbon-reductor@envite.de).

 This open source project is being developed by [envite consulting GmbH](https://envite.de).